 - globus sensation (when you feel a lump in your throat that isn’t really there)

 These symptoms might be a sign of a more serious case of GERD or an underlying condition.

 Babies are known to have yak attacks on the reg.
 Around 70 to 85 percent of 2-month-old bébés regurgitate daily.
 While it’s usually nothing to worry about, there are some GERD symptoms to look out for.

 - trouble swallowing

 - arching their back during or after a feeding

 FYI: Some of these symptoms can be a sign of tongue-tie.
 Your pediatrician can let you know what’s what.

-Nighttime GERD symptoms are similar to daytime symptoms, but tend to be more intense.
-It also increases your risk of:
+Nighttime GERD symptoms are similar to daytime symptoms but tend to be more intense.
+It also increases your risk for:

 - a chronic cough